wireapp/brand/Tone of Voice.md

 If there’s a mistake and we need to generate a second message, this is the time to say: ‘Please enter a valid phone number’.

 ### Punctuation
-We do not use full stops in most UI strings (for example, ‘Start a conversation’).
+* We do not use full stops in most UI strings (for example, ‘Start a conversation’).
 However, copy on the website should be punctuated correctly.

-We use the serial comma (for example, ‘Email, phone number, and address’).
+* We use the serial comma (for example, ‘Email, phone number, and address’).

-For complete punctuation rules, we suggest you refer to any good American style guide (The Chicago Manual of Style or The Yahoo Style Guide).

-### Security
-We intentionally leave some elements of our UI copy abstract.
-This can help to protect users from people with malicious intent (for instance, bots searching for account details).
-A good example is the UI error message that tells people they ‘have entered the wrong email, username or password’.
-We may know exactly what’s wrong, but we leave our message vague to stop people from trying to find out if a user account exists.

-### Select
-Since people can (and will) interact with Wire across a variety of devices, with a variety of input options (touchscreens, mice, keyboards, etc), it’s important to use the more holistic word ‘select’, rather than something too specific such as ‘click’ or ‘touch’.

-### Calls to action
-We never ask people to **click here**.
-Instead we link the key nouns or verbs in the call to action.

-### Style
-* URLs are written as wire.com/something, not www.wire.com/something or http://www.wire.com/something.
-* The default language for the International English site will be US English.
-* Date format: September 8, 2005 (shortened form is acceptable using the first three letters of the month).
-Do not use: 08.08.05, 08/08/2005 or variations.
-* Our voice is active, not passive (see section on tone of voice).
 * Apostrophes.
 Use the normal possessive ending ’s after singular words or names that end in s.
 Use it after plurals that do not end in s: women’s, media’s.
-Use the ending ’s on plurals that end in s: Partners’.
+Use the ending s’ on plurals that end in s: Partners’.
 * Avoid!
 Exclamation!
 Marks!
 * Avoid the ampersand and the ‘+’ symbol unless it is part of a brand name (P&G).
 * Dynamic messages in the Wire application should not end with a period.
 The exception would be if there were two or more sentences.
     **For example:** Your phone number isn’t mandatory, but it makes it easier for us to find people you know.
 For security, we’ll send a code to verify your number.

-### Time of Day
-Time indications in conversations are automatically updated and we use timestamps that are relative to the moment, supported by a ‘casual’ writing style (for example, ‘yesterday’).
-When not updated automatically, avoid ‘now’, ‘new’, ‘today’, ‘tomorrow’ and other similar time sensitive words that will be wrong a day later.

-Do not use ‘once’ to indicate a past occurrence, such as ‘Once the image is uploaded...’.
-Use ‘After you’ve uploaded your image’ or ‘After your image upload is complete’.
+For complete punctuation rules, we suggest you refer to any good American style guide (The Chicago Manual of Style or The Yahoo Style Guide).

 ## Glossary of Wire Terms